You are here

 - Competitive tuition costs.

-- Earn college credit for prior learning through military service and Basic Police Training programs.
+- Earn university credit for prior learning through military service and Basic Police Training programs.
 Ask us for details!

 - Move through the program with other adult students who are committed to obtaining their degrees.